ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/utils/macros.md

 {% docs get_keyed_nulls %}

-This macro generates a join key from MD5(-1) which should be matched in a dimension with a record describing a missing member as in
+This macro generates a key for facts with missing dimensions so when the fact table is joined to the dimension it joins to a record that says it's unknown as in

 ```sql
 SELECT *